-EC president Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy
+EC President Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy

-European Commission (EC) president Ursula Von der Leyen told delegates at the annual World Economic Forum in Davos that “economies of the future will no longer rely on oil and gas,” and reiterated a promise that Ukraine belongs in the “European family” during a speech on May 24
+European Commission President Ursula Von der Leyen told delegates at the annual World Economic Forum in Davos that “economies of the future will no longer rely on oil and gas,” and reiterated a promise that Ukraine belongs in the “European family” during a speech on May 24.

 “Today the WEF must address the costs and consequences of Putin’s war of choice.
 This is putting our whole international order into question.
 And that’s why countering Russia’s aggression is a task for the entire global community,” von der Leyen told delegates.

 Since the Russian invasion of Ukraine on February 24 Europe has rallied and shown unusual unanimity, bringing down extreme sanctions on Russia that are increasingly targeting its cash-cow energy exports to the EU.
-Von der Leyen has been playing an increasingly central role in coordinating this effort and to some extent has taken over her former colleague, German Chancellor Angela Merkel, role as de facto leader of Europe.
+Von der Leyen has been playing an increasingly central role in co-ordinating this effort and to some extent has taken over the role of her former colleague, German Chancellor Angela Merkel, as de facto leader of Europe.

 Europe has been rushing an increasing amount of arms and aid to Ukraine to help it in its titanic struggle with Russia, which now occupies large swathes of eastern and southeastern territory.